The Waves took first sets in all singles matches.

 Last season, he led the team to a 14-11 overall record and a #53 ranking in the Oracle/ITA rankings to close out the season.

 Prior to coming to Malibu, Ferreira spent five seasons at Texas Tech as an assistant coach before being promoted to the role of associate head coach during the 2012-13 season.

 Ferreira was twice named the ITA Texas Region Assistant Coach of the Year during his tenure with the Red Raiders, first in 2010 and again in 2012.
 Texas Tech went 103-54 (.656) with Ferreira on the coaching staff, and made five-consecutive NCAA Tournament appearances from 2008-12.
-In his six years on the sidelines - by far the most successful six-year span in program history - the team finished ranked in the ITA top-25 an unprecedented four times.
+In his five years on the sidelines – by far the most successful five-year span in program history – the team finished ranked in the ITA top-25 an unprecedented four times.

 After graduating from Georgia College & State University in 2006, Ferreira remained in Milledgeville, Ga. for a year to serve as the assistant coach for both the men’s and women’s tennis programs.

 Ferreira got his coaching start in 1998 at the Mauro Menezes Tennis Academy in São Paulo, Brazil.
 His expertise was also lent to the Alphaville Tennis Club.